-What is Stroke?
+What exactly is a stroke?

 There are two major kinds of stroke:

-Ischemic Stroke - The most common, is caused by a blood clot that blocks or plugs a blood vessel or artery in the brain.
+Ischemic Stroke – This is the most common type of stroke.
+It is caused by a blood clot that blocks or plugs a blood vessel or artery in the brain.
 This clot causes a region of the brain to be deprived of oxygen and essential nutrients

 Hemorrhagic Stroke – This type of stroke is caused by a blood vessel breaking and bleeding into the brain.
 Two types of weakened blood vessels that typically cause hemorrhagic stroke are aneurysms and arteriovenous malformations (AVMs).